Kakamotobi/Learned/Web Development/API.md

 - It is possible to mutate existing data and query the new value of the field with one request.
 ###### Arguments
 - Arguments can be passed to fields.
+  - Every field can have zero or more arguments (arguments are passed by name specifically; not in an ordered list).
 - Unlike in REST where only a single set of arguments can be passed in (query parametsers and URL segments), GraphQL allows every field and nested object to have its own set of arguments.
 This allows to make a single API fetch request as to multiple round trips.
 - Example
   ```gql